AVEVA/CONNECT-data-services-developer-docs/content/set-up/users/users-procedure.md

 1. In the **Contact Email** field, enter the contact email.
 The invitation is sent to the user at this email address.
 Ensure that the email address is correct so that the invitation is not sent to an unintended recipient.

-1. Optional: Enable additional roles for the user.
+1. (Optional) Enable additional roles for the user.
 By default, the user is assigned the Tenant Member role which cannot be removed.
 Roles can be modified after the user is invited.

 1. Select **Invite**.
 An invitation is sent to the email address specified in the `Contact Email` field.
 The **Status** column lists the new user as *Pending* until the invitation is accepted.
 If the invitation expires, the status changes to *Expired*.
 Once expired, the invitation can be resent.